ajeetsinghparmar/github-slideshow/_posts/0000-01-02-ajeetsinghparmar.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my website"
 ---
-This is my new text
+This is my second page :)

 Use the left arrow to go back!